Transportation Economic Trends

 Transportation also indirectly contributes to the economy.
 This page shows transportation's indirect contribution by highlighting the use of transportation in the production of goods and services.
 Industries rely on transportation to acquire raw materials to produce goods and services and deliver finished goods to markets.

-- In 2018 the service sector used the most transportation ($361 billion) and required the most transportation (13.9 cents) to produce one dollar of output.
+- In 2019 the wholesale and retail trade sector used the most transportation ($344 billion) and required the most transportation (8.9 cents) to produce one dollar of output.

-- Utilities used the least transportation ($28 billion) but required the 3rd largest amount of transportation to produce one dollar of output (5.6 cents).
+- Utilities ($29 billion) and other services ($28 billion) used the least transportation but utilities required the 2nd largest amount of transportation to produce one dollar of output (5.9 cents) and other services ranked 9th (3 cents).

-Industries rely on transportation services to access supplies and customers.
-Sectors using the largest amount of transportation services are those producing the most output and hence requiring the largest amount of inputs.
+Producers rely on transportation services to access supplies and customers.
+Industries or sectors using the largest amount of transportation services are those producing the most output and hence requiring the largest amount of inputs.

 Amount of Transportation Required per Dollar of Output

-Looking at the amount of transportation services required to produce a dollar of output shows how much a sector depends on transportation services.
-Sectors that use a smaller, total dollar amount of transportation do not necessarily require the least amount of transportation to produce output.
-For example, the utilities sector uses a smaller, total dollar amount of transportation but requires more transportation per dollar of output than most other sectors.
+Looking at the amount of transportation services required to produce a dollar of output shows how much an industry or sector depends on transportation services.
+Producers that use a smaller, total dollar amount of transportation do not necessarily require the least amount of transportation to produce output.
+For example, utilities uses a smaller total dollar amount of transportation, but requires more transportation per dollar of output than most other sectors.

 Transportation's direct contribution to the economy